FrancisTR/Rhythm-Swipe/README.md

 ## Description

 Rhythm Swipe is a 2D game where the goal is to collect all the Jewels and to reach the end without missing the beat of the rhythm.
+This game is inspired by "Cadence of Hyrule - Crypt of the Necrodancer" for the Nintendo Switch!